skylight-hq/skylight.digital/pages/toolkits/content_guide/11_technical_and_interface_writing.md

 When adding instructions to perform a task on a computer, manually adjust the font to use Roboto Mono.
 This formatting helps content read as a digital artifact.
 Examples include emails, written text, text messages, and code blocks.
 See below:

-Use the `legend` element to offer a label within each form element.
+* Use the `legend` element to offer a label within each form element.

-Copy and paste `mkdir /home/foo/doc/bar && cd $_` into Terminal.
+* Copy and paste `mkdir /home/foo/doc/bar && cd $_` into Terminal.

 In the first example, `legend` is an HTML element and should be styled as code.
 “Element” is a technical concept and shouldn’t be marked up as code.
 “Label” is both a concept and an HTML element but is used here in the former sense and should not be styled as code.

-Do not capitalize code elements, even at the start of a sentence, unless the term is capitalized in the code itself.
+Don't capitalize code elements, even at the start of a sentence, unless the term is capitalized in the code itself.

 Use [fenced code blocks](https://help.github.com/articles/creating-and-highlighting-code-blocks/) for multi-line code snippets, and specify the language to enable [syntax highlighting on GitHub](https://help.github.com/articles/creating-and-highlighting-code-blocks/#syntax-highlighting):